CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Events/Events/PlayerDeathDrops.md

 # PlayerDeathDrops

-The PlayerDeathDrops Event is fired whenever a player's items fall to the ground due to his/her death.
+The PlayerDeathDrops Event is fired whenever a player's items fall to the ground due to the player's death.

 ## Event Class
 You will need to cast the event in the function header as this class: